-The Department of Graduate Counseling (DGC) is housed within the College of Education and Human Services (CEHS).
-The DGC offers a 60-credit hour Master of Science degree in Counseling with emphases in Marriage and Family Therapy (MFT), Play Therapy (PT), and Adventure Therapy (AT).
-The DGC degree and emphases assist graduate students seeking careers in the professional counseling and related fields.
+The Department of Graduate Counseling (DGC) is housed within the College of Education and Social and Behavioral Sciences (CESBS).
+The DGC offers a 60-credit hour Master of Science in Counseling (MSC) degree.
+This degree program is designed to align with the Clinical Mental Health Counseling (CMHC) specialty area standards delineated by CACREP.
+Students enrolled in the MSC degree can add emphases in Marriage and Family Therapy (MFT), Play Therapy (PT), and/or Adventure Therapy (AT) to this program.
+The MSC degree and emphases assist graduate students seeking careers in the professional counseling and related fields.